blahajjessie/kakaw/documentation/backend/Game.md

 ## `updateUser` (uid: UserId)

-takes a user id and handles the end of a host timeout if the user id belongs to the host or logs a message into the console if it belongs to a player
+takes a user id and handles the end of a host timeout if the user id belongs to the host or the end of a player timeout if it belongs to a player

+## `sendPlayerUpdates` ()

+sends player action data

 ## `updateHost` ()

-calls endHostTimeout()
+updates host status

 ## `updatePlayer` (uid: UserId)

-logs into the console that 'Player has received its status update'
+updates player status

+## `sendEndQuestionState` (u: User)

+takes a user and sends the end state data to that user after a question has ended

+## `sendMidQuestionState` (u: User)

+takes a user and sends the mid-question state data to that user